-The SonicFlo high recovery control valves use a triple-coil LVDT for position feedback.
+The SonicFlo high recovery control valves may use either a dual-coil or triple-coil LVDT for position feedback.
 The LVDT is factory set to give 0.7 Vrms feedback at minimum position and 3.5 Vrms feedback at maximum position, when supplied with 7 Vrms excitation at 3000 Hz.